 Maritime medical case management refers to the program developed and administered by Future Care for the professional, independent oversight of maritime medical treatment.
 Elements of the program include the assignment of a Future Care medically trained case manager, either a licensed physician or qualified nurse, to communicate with the crewmember, attending physicians, and hospital staff to review and monitor medical treatment; to maintain contact with the crewmember and family during the course of treatment; and to assist in the coordination of the arrangements for the crewmember’s release and/or repatriation, if applicable, when medically certified as fit for discharge or fit to travel.

 The maritime medical case manager provides timely periodic reports of medical updates to the shipowner and/or the Club, or others, as instructed, documenting status, treatment plan and coordinating discharge and follow-up.
 Our case manager maintains contact with the seafarer and the medical personnel in the facility to review hospitalization in real-time.
 In all instances, our medically trained staff will review all treatment parameters, in order to provide the optimum solution for the seafarer.
-This “hands on” professional case management also reduces costs without compromising quality, and eliminates or reduces delay, unnecessary procedures and lengthy hospital stay in port, among other benefits.
+This “hands on” professional case management also reduces costs without compromising quality, and eliminates or reduces delay, unnecessary procedures and lengthy hospital stays in port, among other benefits.

-Additional services include accompaniment during repatriation; coordination of out-patient treatment and supply of pharmaceuticals in the home country; monitoring of treatment and crewmember adherence to medical appointments and medication requirements, as appropriate.
+Additional services include accompaniment during repatriation, coordination of out-patient treatment, and supply of pharmaceuticals in the home country; monitoring of treatment and crewmember adherence to medical appointments and medication requirements, as appropriate.

 The benefits of this service cannot be overstated.
-The maritime case manager ensures that the crewmember is not “lost within the system” but instead is treated timely and correctly, thereby providing quality care and simultaneously reducing costs.
-The case manager acts as the crewmember’s advocate and demonstrates, physically, the shipowner’s concern to the seafarer and family for his/her well-being in a time potentially of great stress.
+The maritime case manager ensures that the crewmember is not “lost within the system” but, instead, is treated timely and correctly, thereby providing quality care and simultaneously reducing costs.
+The case manager acts as the crewmember’s advocate and demonstrates, physically, the shipowner’s concern to the seafarer and family for his/her well-being in a time of great stress.
 This demonstrated concern normally results in feelings of good will and greatly reduces the chances of litigation, in addition to promoting a quicker recovery.

 For additional information on Future Care’s Maritime Medical Case Management Services please visit our Medical Case Management page.